mekane/MUD-Area-Builder/README.md

 ## TODO List

-   * Room sectors - display them differently on the map

    * size the room-map to fit all the rooms, make its container scroll: auto
    * Fix area edit form - it does not properly undo because the inputs are not controlled